 Absolute Priority 1—Moderate Evidence.

-Under this priority, we provide funding to projects supported by evidence that meets the conditions in the definition of moderate evidence.
+Under this priority, we provide funding to projects supported by evidence that meets the conditions in the definition of “moderate evidence.”

-An applicant must identify up to two study citations to be reviewed against the What Works Clearinghouse (WWC) Handbook (as defined in this notice) for the purposes of meeting moderate evidence.
+Note: An applicant must identify up to two study citations to be reviewed against the What Works Clearinghouse (WWC) Handbook (as defined in this notice) for the purposes of meeting the definition of “moderate evidence.”
 The studies may have been conducted by the applicant or by a third party.
 An applicant should clearly identify these citations in the Evidence form.
 The Department may not review a study citation that an applicant fails to clearly identify for review.
 In addition to including up to two study citations, applicants should describe in the form information such as the following: (1) The positive student outcomes they intend to replicate under their Mid-phase grant and how the characteristics of students and the positive student outcomes in the study citations correspond with the characteristics of the high-need students to be served under the Mid-phase grant; (2) the correspondence of practice(s) the applicant plans to implement with the practice(s) cited in the studies; and (3) the intended student outcomes that the proposed practice(s) attempts to impact.

-Under the priority, we provide funding to projects that are designed to:
+Under the priority, we provide funding to projects that are designed to—

-(1) Create, develop, implement, replicate, or take to scale entrepreneurial, evidence-based, field-initiated innovations to improve student achievement and attainment for high-need students, and;
+(1) Create, develop, implement, replicate, or take to scale entrepreneurial, evidence-based, field-initiated innovations to improve student achievement and attainment for high-need students; and

 Definitions: The definitions of “baseline,” “experimental study,” “logic model,” “moderate evidence,” “national level,” “nonprofit,” “performance measure,” “performance target,” “project component,” “quasi-experimental design study,” “regional level,” “relevant outcome,” “strong evidence,” and “What Works Clearinghouse Handbook (WWC Handbook)” are from 34 CFR 77.1.
 The definition of “computer science” is from the Supplemental Priorities.
 The definitions of “local educational agency” and “State educational agency” are from section 8101 of the ESEA.